-According to a recent survey of ICBC’s customers, 40 per cent of pet guardians plan to bring their pet on a road trip this summer.
+According to a recent survey of ICBC’s customers, 40 per cent of pet guardians plan to bring their pet on an upcoming road trip.
 With only half of guardians saying they own a vehicle restraint or safety device for their pet, ICBC and the BC SPCA are urging drivers to drive smart and consider the safety of their pets when riding in a vehicle.

 “Many drivers consider a pet as part of their family,” said Lorie Chortyk, general manager of community relations for the BC SPCA.
 “And as with any loved one who rides in your vehicle, we hope drivers will take steps to keep their dog or cat seated, secure and safe during every drive.”

 ICBC and the BC SPCA recommend always using some form of safety restraint whenever travelling with a pet, even for mild-mannered pets or when running a quick errand around town.
 In the event of a crash, a loose animal can fly forward in your vehicle, causing further injury to themselves and to others in the vehicle.
 Pet harnesses/safety belts and hard-shell crates secured down are sound options.